ManticoreGamesInc/platform-documentation/CONTRIBUTING.md

 Now, depending on what you want to add, you can create your new Markdown files and start writing.
 Our file structure is pretty self explanatory, tutorials go into `src/tutorials/` and so on.

 ### Check in your Changes

-Note: If you are going to commit binary files hosted on Git LFS (.png, .jpg, .gif, .mov, .mp4, .zip, .webm) you will need to be invited to the Netlify organisation and set up the account as well.

 - Make sure to add your new page to the index of pages in `mkdocs.yml`.
 - Commit any changes to your branch and push to the repository. (for example `git push -u origin camera-controls`)